alphagov/zendesk-scripts/README.md

 fly  -t cd-autom8 set-pipeline -p zendesk-deduplicator -c ci/zendesk_de-duplicator.yml
 ```

-##### Important Note
+##### Important Notes

-This pipeline should only run 6 hourly in order to mesh with the manual processes carried out by the support team.
-If updating the code, please pause the pipeline to ensure it does not run between the 6 hour windows.
+* This pipeline should only run 6 hourly in order to mesh with the manual processes carried out by the support team.
+If updating the code, please pause the pipeline before merging to ensure it does not run between the 6 hour windows.
+* Running outside of the schedule may cause tickets to be moved around unexpectedly during the hours people are working on them.

 ## Contributing